HonkingGoose/proton_codecs_media_support_tracker/README.md

 ## What this project covers

 This repository contains the GitHub Flavoured Markdown tables for issue [#1464](https://github.com/ValveSoftware/Proton/issues/1464) at the upstream Proton project.
+This repository does not contain any codecs or programs to help you play games with missing videos with Proton.

 This project has no further affiliation with the upstream Proton project, and is not endorsed by Valve or Proton.

 ## How to contribute